ramico/MDs/react/readme.md

 ### Forwarding references

-A way to pass references to child components by just adding the component declaration function as a parameter to the `React.forward()`function **remember** to pass yjr trf to the component
+A way to pass references to child components by just adding the component declaration function as a parameter to the `React.forward()`function **remember** to pass reference to the functional component via second parameter

 ## `ReactDom.createPortal()`